IHE/ITI.MHD/input/pagecontent/a_issues.md

 ### next

-- Add homeCommunityId and retrieveLocationUID support on Document Responder and Document Consumer with option for Search
+- Add homeCommunityId and repositoryUniqueId support on Document Responder and Document Consumer with option for Search

 ### Signficant changes in MHD Version 4.2.3